 Zero 4D was a 3D attraction based on Zero: Akai Chou (Fatal Frame II: Crimson Butterfly).
-It was created by the same CGI animation company that worked on other promotional material for the game, and featured some of the same scenes as the official trailer and Crimson Report.
+It was created by VSL Laboratory, the same CGI animation company that worked on other promotional material for the game.
+It featured some of the same scenes as the official trailer and Crimson Report.

 Guests to the attraction were given 3D glasses and sit in specially designed chairs that interact with the movie (similar to Terminator 3D or Honey I Shrunk the Audience).
 Guests follow Mio and Mayu through All God's Village, on a 7-9 minute journey/summary of the entire game.
 A reporter who was at the premier of Zero 4D commented that people who had played the game would really enjoy the attraction, and people who hadn't would still know what was going on and wouldn't be left in the dark.

 Zero 4D was first shown on July 15th at a special premier party that Tecmo hosted showing both Zero 4D and Real Zero: Another Edition.
 Keisuke Kikuchi was there, announcing both new additions to the Fatal Frame series.
 He also spoke about wanting to make the Fatal Frame series one of the most fearful game series in the world.
 Kikuchi-san also told a eager audience to expect more Zero-related projects in the future.
 Tecmo had the help of Visual Science Laboratory, Inc. with the creation of the CGI thrill attraction and Yamashita-san and Kitajima-san of VSL also spoke, showing great confidence in the Zero 4D attraction.